palrohitg/Algomaster/README.md

 		* Run test on paper for the edges cases
 		* Then write the code in IDE
 		* Repeat the Cycle
+		* DSA is not about how many problems you have solved but how well you understand the problems that u have already solved : Akshay Saini

 ## **Some More tips** :